adamgilroy22/tribe/README.md

 - **Profile**

-    - The profile contains a card with the user's information including profile picture, background iamge, display name, username, bio, number of posts and number of followers.
+    - The profile contains a card with the user's information including profile picture, background image, display name, username, bio, number of posts and number of followers.
 If the user is viewing their own profile then they'll have an icon to edit their profile.
 If they're viewing another user's profile then they'll have a button to follow or unfollow that user.
 The profile also includes a list of posts and a form to create a new post if the user is on their own profile.

     ![screenshot](documentation/testing/user-profile.png)